thirumurthis/Learnings/gRPC/spring-native-notes-for-blog.md

 }
 ```

-The controller that uses the client stub to fetch the response, the `getStatuses()` method receives the streamed gRPC response.
+The controller code snippet below maps the HTTP request to gRPC client stub to fetch the server response.
+Note the `getStatuses()` method receives the streamed gRPC response and displays that in HTTP response.

 ```java
 @RestController